8 Tax Benefits of Real Estate Investing

 6. Capital Gains Tax Vs. Ordinary Income

-When a real estate investor sells a property for more than they originally paid, the difference may be taxed as a short-term or long-term capital gain, which has a lower tax rate than income tax.
+When a real estate investor sells a property for more than they originally paid, the profit is taxed as capital gains.

 7. Tax-Free or Tax-Deferred Retirement Accounts